Jahangirpuri: Shock and anger in Delhi after religious violence

 When BBC Hindi visited Jahangirpuri, residents were glued to mobile phones and news channels, watching and sharing their takes on viral videos and news coverage.

 Some of them insisted that this was the first time such religious tensions had broken out in the area.
-But many local Hindus were agitated and angry, saying their procession had been attacked without any provocation.
+But many local Hindus were angry, saying their procession had been attacked without any provocation.

 Sukhen Sarkar, the organiser of Saturday's march, was at the centre of a group of men sitting opposite the local Hanuman temple.